tarungarg18/Event-Scheduler/README.md

-# 🎉 EventPal
+# 🎉 Event Scheduler

-**EventPal** is a modern React-based web app for discovering, creating, and managing local or online events like webinars, workshops, and meetups.
+**Event Scheduler** is a modern React-based web app for discovering, creating, and managing local or online events like webinars, workshops, and meetups.

 Fully responsive, feature-rich, and beginner-friendly — built with React, React Router, Context API, and Framer Motion.